AayushRahate07/shg-connect/README.md

 **SHGConnect** is an offline-first Progressive Web App for managing records and day-to-day operations of Self-Help Groups (SHGs).

-It provides a digital alternative to paper-based records for:
+It provides digital workflows for:

 * Savings
 * Loans and repayments